-Prior service members who have more than 180 days in military service may have a wish to discuss with a Guard recruiter the ranks issued and what rank you should enlist in National Guard service.
+Prior service members who have more than 180 days in military service may wish to discuss with a Guard recruiter the ranks issued and what rank they should enlist in National Guard service.
 However, those requirements may be changed or adjusted depending on modifications or updates in military service regulations.

-Those who choose to join the Army Guard right after graduating high school have the option to attend “split training”, which is offered by the official Army Guard recruiting.
+Those who choose to join the Armed Guard right after graduating high school have the option to attend “split training”, which is offered by the official Army Guard recruiting.